boazsegev/iodine/README.md

 In pure Ruby (without using C extensions or Java), it's possible to do the same by using `select`... and although `select` has some issues, it works well for smaller concurrency levels.

-The server events are fairly fast and fragmented (longer code is fragmented across multiple events), so one thread is enough to run the server including it's static file service and everything... but single threaded mode should probably be avoided.
+The server events are fairly fast and fragmented (longer code is fragmented across multiple events), so one thread is enough to run the server including it's static file service and everything...

+...but single threaded mode should probably be avoided.

 The thread pool is there to help slow user code.

-It's very common that the application's code will run slower and require external resources (i.e., databases, a pub/sub service, etc').
-This slow code could "starve" the server (that is patiently waiting to run it's tasks on the same thread) - which is why a thread pool is often necessary.
+It's very common that the application's code will run slower and require external resources (i.e., databases, a custom pub/sub service, etc').
+This slow code could "starve" the server, which is patiently waiting to run it's tasks on the same thread.

 The slower your application code, the more threads you will need to keep the server running smoothly.